seek-oss/docker-ecr-cache-buildkite-plugin/README.md

 ### Specifying tags to apply to the pushed Docker image

-By default, the image is tagged with the `latest` tag in addition to the cache key.
+The image is tagged with the cache key and`latest`.

 By specifying the `tags` parameter you can specify your own set of tags to apply to the image: